City of San Luis Obispo, CA

 ATTEND UPCOMING EVENTS

-Save the date for voter education events, check back regularly for more outreach opportunities, and sign up get notified for events via email.
+Save the date for voter education events, check back regularly for more outreach opportunities and sign up to get notified for events via email.

 We will be hosting several community meetings about Citywide Single Vote for Council Members before the November 2026 election.
-Below is the tentative schedule.
-This is subject to change.
-Check back for event details.
+Check back for more event details.

 REGISTER AND BE READY